It is no secret that marketers in the non-profit sector do not have the same budgets that most marketers do. After all, it’s the name of the industry!

 As a graduate student, I know a thing or two about working with a small budget, and luckily Facebook is a great place to do just that!
 While not all Facebook advertising campaigns are cheap, there are many strategies you can implement so as not to overspend on the platform.
 There are also great opportunities for exposure if you advertise strategically on Facebook.

-While this is a nice idea, Facebook is an extremely cluttered space, so while your budget may be miniscule it is still necessary to allocate a portion of it if you want any chance of getting seen and heard on Facebook.
+And if you have a smaller budget?
+Facebook is an extremely cluttered space, so while your budget may be miniscule it is still necessary to allocate a portion of it if you want any chance of getting seen and heard on Facebook.
 And I’m not the only one who thinks this…

 “Unless you have a really large following, thousands of advocates sharing your content and maybe a couple of other organizations pitching in to spread the word, you probably won’t make a dent in the social space,” says Huffington Post writer Tulani Elisa.